huggingface/datasets/docs/source/index.rst

 🤗 Datasets is a library for easily accessing and sharing datasets, and evaluation metrics for Natural Language Processing (NLP).

 Load a dataset in a single line of code, and use our powerful data processing methods to quickly get your dataset ready for training in a deep learning model.
 Backed by the Apache Arrow format, process large datasets with zero-copy reads without any memory constraints for optimal speed and efficiency.
-We also feature deep integration with the Hugging Face Hub, allowing you to easily load and share a dataset with the wider NLP community.
+We also feature a deep integration with the `Hugging Face Hub <https://huggingface.co/datasets>`_, allowing you to easily load and share a dataset with the wider NLP community.
 There are currently over 900 datasets, and more than 25 metrics available.

 Find your dataset today on the `Hugging Face Hub <https://huggingface.co/datasets>`_, or take an in-depth look inside a dataset with the live `Datasets Viewer <https://huggingface.co/datasets/viewer/>`_.